uwetom/Principles-of-3D-Maya-tutorials/worksheet_2_ box_modeling.md

 ### Before you start

-All the machines in the lab have Maya installed, if you want you use your own machine follow the installation guide.
+All the machines in the lab have Maya installed, if you need Maya on your own machine follow this installation guide.

 [Maya Installaton Guide](https://www.uwe.ac.uk/study/it-services/software/specialist-software#autodesk_maya)

 It is essential that you have a mouse.

-If you get stuck please ask for help.
+If you get stuck or have any questions please ask for help.

 ### Create a new scene

 - Open Maya and create a new scene.

 ### Create a Cube
-- **Double click** on the **create Cube** button to open the cube options window
+- **Double click** on the **create Cube** button to open the cube options window.

 ![](images/worksheet_2/create_cube.jpg)

-- Change the values as show below
+- Change the values as show below.

 ![New cube options](images/worksheet_2/new_cube_option.PNG)

-- Press **Apply**
+- Press **Apply**.

 ### Faces, Edges and Vertices
 In the last worksheet we manipulating whole objects.
 However, each polygon is made of different components that we can manipulate individually to give us more control.